ruz76/patrac_server/manage_incidents/README.md

-# get geojson ecr from s3
+# Manage incidents

-Lambda microservice thar reads GeoJSON of ECR for specified month and version from S3
+Lambda microservice thar allows to store incident in DynamoDB and delete all test incidents older than 5 days.

 ## Setup